Statutory Maternity Pay and Leave

 Statutory Maternity Pay

-Every employer is obliged to offer statutory maternity pay a minimum.
+Every employer is obliged to offer statutory maternity pay as a minimum.
 This is:

 6 weeks at 90% of your salary